joshiteoshi/git-gud/deet-script.md

 #### diff

-// i need to actually research how to use this one since i never have
+TODO: research how `git diff` works cos i've actually never used it

 #### collaboration

-// some way to demonstrate or use push, merge, fetch, and pull
+TODO: figure out how to demonstrate push, merge, fetch, and pull, possibly through github
-// probably through github

 #### reset, revert, and clean